-- The Company announced results from its completed 2008 Field Program highlights of which are: - Results from re-sampled historic drill core returned: 2.24% U3O8, 0.78 oz/T Ag and 0.17% Mo over 1.5 metres, including a 0.5 metre zone of 4.16% U3O8, 1.38 oz/T Ag and 0.27% Mo - 106 of 123 drill collars located were positively identified and most of the corresponding core was recovered on site and in good condition.
-Main Zone mineralization at Lac Cinquante was easily observed by re-logging and radiometric testing on core. - Modeling using information from historical data and drill core re-sampling revealed indications of significant near surface mineralization over a minimum of 0.5 metres, up to 5.0 metres in width, over 1.2 kilometres of strike length and to a depth of at least 160 metres.
+- Results from re-sampled historic drill core returned: 2.24% U3O8, 0.78 oz/T Ag and 0.17% Mo over 1.5 metres, including a 0.5 metre zone of 4.16% U3O8, 1.38 oz/T Ag and 0.27% Mo - o 106 of 123 drill collars located were positively identified and most of the corresponding core was recovered on site and in good condition.
+Main Zone mineralization at Lac Cinquante was easily observed by re-logging and radiometric testing on core. - Modeling using information from historical data and drill core re-sampling revealed indications of significant near surface mineralization over a minimum of 0.5 metres, up to 5.0 metres in width, over 1.2 kilometres of strike length and to a depth of at least 160 metres. - The Company announced final assay results from surface samples collected during the 2008 field program on the Angilak Project, Nunavut.
+Results from this last segment of the 2008 program confirmed that additional high-grade uranium surface showings are located near the Lac Cinquante deposit.
+These showings share many of the same geological attributes as Lac Cinquante, suggesting potential for the discovery of lookalike deposits on the property.